sunfishcode/wasm-reference-manual/WebAssembly.md

     - If a `maximum` length is present, it is required to be at least the table's `minimum` length.
-    - If a `maximum` length is present, the index of every element in a table with the maximum size is required to be representable in an [iPTR].
+    - If a `maximum` length is present, the index of every element in a table with the maximum size is required to be representable in a [varuPTR].

 > The table index space is currently only used by the [Element Section].